SuperOfficeDocs/superoffice-docs/docs/diary/tutorials/itunes-like-activities/index.md

 ---
 title: iTunes-like client for activities
-uid: itunes_like_activities
+uid: tutorial-itunes-like-activities
 description: iTunes like client over all activities
 author: {github-id}
-so.date:
+so.date: 03.21.2022
-keywords: diary
+keywords: diary, iTunes
 so.topic: tutorial
 ---